abelviageiro/distribution/Readme.md

 # Amzi Prolog Distribution
-This repository contains the binaries needed to integrate Amzi Prolog and Logic Server into your applications.
+This repository contains the binaries needed run Amzi!
+Prolog standalone or to integrate Amzi!
+Prolog Logic Server into your applications.
 Download the latest version for your platform, for best compatibility.

 The binary distribution files (ordered by platform) are: